Yehya003/SalonBookingSystem/README.md

 ## Front-end specifications & Features

 The front-end was developed and designed using Angular, along with Angular material UI components that Angular CLI provides.
-The theming used in this project was Indigo-pink.
-The front-end structured in a way to be more simpller to understand, debug, tested as well as developed in the future.
-It was also developed on using HttpClient in order to comunicate with microservices (ExpressJs) to be able to provide the user with the info/oerations that needed from the server.
+The theming used in this project was an Indigo pink.
+The front-end structured in a way to be simpler to understand, debug, tested as well as developing in the future.
+It was also developed to use HTTP Client to communicate with the server (Express.js) to be able to provide the user with the info/operations that needed from the server.